Information Security Plan

 Level 5 - Confirmed that confidential or covered data were compromised.

-At the first indication that covered data may be at risk, the CISO or CTO will contact the Office of General Counsel seeking legal advice to establish attorney-client privilege.
+At the first indication that covered data may be at risk, the CISO or CIO will contact the Office of General Counsel seeking legal advice to establish attorney-client privilege.
 All incident reports and correspondence should be made to counsel's attention and include markings indicating attorney-client privilege.

 If no covered data are believed to be at risk, then the next phases may proceed without 3rd party involvement.